Paul2021-R/42seoul_c_projects/README.md

 * 2022-02-03 finish ft_printf mandatory part.
 * 2022-02-07 complete ft_printf mandatory evaluation.
 * 2022-02-07 Start new projects(rank 02 exam, So Long, pipex, push swap).
+* 	Please do not overlook every single word.
+Be patient and be carlm.